chippyash/simple-accounts-3/README.md

 to create the database components.
 NB - PHP Doctrine Migration users should read the PHP code basic section to utilise the supplied migrations.

-You can run SQL tests by executing `./sqltest.sh`.
-Please be aware that this script is bound to db = test, uid = test, pwd = test.
+You can run SQL tests by executing `./sqltest.sh test test test localhost`.

+- copy the `test/php/phpunit.xml` file to `test/php/local-phpunit.xml` and
+edit it to ensure that you have the correct database connection parameters

 You can run PHP tests by executing `./build.sh`.
 This also generates the test contract in the ./docs directory if you have the [TestDox-Converter](https://github.com/chippyash/Testdox-Converter)